 Debtor Financing Costs Explained

-Debtor financing is an umbrella term for two cash flow finance programmes called factoring and invoice discounting.
-These solutions allow your company to finance slow-paying invoices, which improves cash flow.
+Summary: Debtor financing is an umbrella term products that finance your accounts receivable.
+The two most common products are invoice financing and invoice discounting.
 This article helps you understand the rates and fees associated with these two solutions.
-This article assumes that you are familiar with how factoring and invoice […]
+This article assumes that you are familiar with how factoring and invoice discounting work.
+We cover the […]

 Differences Between Factoring and Invoice Discounting